 |Late December||Host cities certified and notified the Lottery of its preferred casino partner.|

 |Feb.
 3||Casino regulations finalized and applications for casino gaming licenses become available.|

 Currently, the five host cities have received approval of their casino partners from the VA Lottery, the regulatory agency for gambling in the state.

 In addition, four of the cities passed measures on the November 2020 that allowed voters to decide if they would allow the construction inside their towns.
 Each referendum passed overwhelmingly, and plans are moving forward.

 Richmond residents will have to one more year to voice their opinion on the matter.
 The state capital elected to delay its referendum until 2021, so developments there will be delayed for a year.

-At present, regulators are deeply engaged in writing the regulations to govern casino gambling in the state .
-Those regulations are due in April 2021, after which applications for licenses will be made available.
-The Lottery has up to one year after receiving an application to issue its decision.
+At present, regulators are deeply engaged in writing the regulations to govern casino gambling in the state.
+Those regulations were due in April 2021, but they came early on Feb.
+3. Now, the Lottery has up to one year after receiving an application to issue its decision.